Borealis Project

 Preliminary Pipeline Route

 The Borealis Project pipeline route is not final and may change based on survey results, or engineering and environmental studies.
+Once the project is further developed, more detailed maps will become available.

-Click for larger image.
+Click here for larger image.

 Stakeholder Engagement